jozmas/wotldaily/README.md

-# wotldaily
-📖 WOTLdaily - Daily Scripture & Gospel
+📖 WOTLdaily - GitHub Integration Bridge

-Welcome to the official repository of WOTLdaily.
-This project is dedicated to providing daily spiritual nourishment through the Holy Gospel and Responsorial Psalms, integrated with a clean, modern, and meditative user interface.
+Welcome to the official GitHub repository of WOTLdaily.
+This repository serves as a central integration point and data bridge for the main WOTL project hosted on external infrastructure.

+🔗 Project Role & Purpose

+This GitHub repository is not just a standalone site; it functions as the primary connector for:

+Centralized Asset Hosting: Providing a stable environment for scripts and logic used across different hosting platforms.

+API Integration: Hosting the bridge logic that connects the main WOTL website to liturgical data providers like Universalis and the Catholic Readings API.

+Cross-Platform Delivery: Ensuring that the daily Word of God is consistently formatted and delivered regardless of where the end-user accesses the site.

 ✨ Features